SajadSaeediG/SajadSaeediG.github.io/_pages/home.md

 </div>

 Here you will learn about recent advancements in robotics and its applications.
 For a robot to work autonomously, in addition to the mechanical and electrical components, various algorithmic and software components should be designed.
-Examples include control, path planning, and simultaneous localization and mapping (SLAM)[^1].
+Examples include control, path planning, and simultaneous localization and mapping (SLAM)*.
 As you navigate this space, expect to discover not only the latest breakthroughs about these robotics components but also insights into the existing challenges.
+***

-[^1]: SLAM is a technique that empowers robots to map their surroundings while accurately pinpointing their own location in real-time.
+\* SLAM is a technique that empowers robots to map their surroundings while accurately pinpointing their own location in real-time.